ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/05-event-driven-programming.md

 {{% notice tip %}}

-_A rough estimate for this milestone would be around !!
-TODO CHANGEME !! lines of new code.
+_A rough estimate for this milestone would be around 3000-3500 lines of new or updated code.
 It could vary widely based on how you choose to implement the various portions of the GUI.
+Most of the new code (around 2000-2500 lines) is contained in the unit tests, which are highly redundant.
+It took me less than an hour to take a working set of unit tests for `TheRikerPanel` and use that as a template to create the rest of the unit tests.
 My current model solution contains 849 unit tests, and I was able to achieve 100% code coverage on all GUI `OrderItem` panels. -Russ_

 {{% /notice %}}